jonathantelfer/nifi-neo4j/README.md

 #### A NiFi Connection Pool Service and Cypher Processors for Neo4j 3.0
 A collection of tools for accessing Neo4j graph databases from Apache NiFi.

-**_This is alpha software under active development and is not intended for use in a production environment._**
+**_This is alpha quality software and is not currently actively maintained.
+It is not intended for use in a production environment._**

 Requires: